met4citizen/Hypergraph/README.md

 ## Rules

 Click `RULE` to modify the rewriting rule or change its settings.
-The settings include different options for rule ordering and event orderings and the number of rewriting events.
+The settings include different options for rule ordering, event ordering and the max number of rewriting events.
 Click `RUN` to start the rewriting process.

 An example of a hypergraph rewriting rule: